-- Formula may be most stable and sustainable, but if not fully funded, it may be difficult to disburse equitably.
-It may be useful to fund fully operating providers (i.e., graduating from start-up to a level where formula is appropriate).
-It may be difficult to implement in a mixed delivery system. - RFP/competitive bid seems most appropriate for incubation and start-up purposes.
+- Formula may be most stable and sustainable.
+It can help support longstanding high-quality providers and be useful next step for providers newer to public funding who have demonstrated quality.
+If not fully funded, it may be difficult to disburse equitably. - RFP/competitive bid seems most appropriate for incubation and start-up purposes.
 It is also appropriate for differentiating between varying levels of quality among providers.
-It could help get providers into a formula. - Certificates and vouchers seem to work best when there is not an intent to support all children and families in the state (e.g., Family, Friend, and Neighbor care) - Tuition/fees seem appropriate to use in tandem with the above three mechanisms
+It could help get providers into a formula. - Certificates and vouchers seem to work best for very small providers (e.g., Family, Friend, and Neighbor care) - Tuition/fees seem appropriate to use in tandem with the above three mechanisms